Fire-Sale/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 I'm a junior undergrad majoring in CS & Math at UW Madison.
 Before transferred to Madison, I spent two wonderful years at the CS Department of University of Electronic Science & Technology of China.
 I love math and am experienced in competitive programming.
 My current research interests include ML/big data systems, distributed systems and formal methods.

 I plan to graduate in winter 2021 and will apply for PhD programs that starting from fall 2022.
 If you are interested, please take a look at my latest [resume](files/cv.pdf).
 For more personal side projects, you can refer to the descriptions below or visit my [GitHub](https://github.com/fire-sale).
+Recently, I also begin to maintain a website for notes of papers that I've read.